Former top cops Fantino, Souccar launch marijuana-services business

 Julian Fantino and Raf Souccar are executives with a business that will open a storefront clinic in a strip mall north of Toronto in the coming weeks.

 Vaughan-based Aleafia Inc. is not a marijuana dispensary.
-It aims to be be among a new breed of corporate go-betweens, a "total health" provider that creates treatment plans for prospective medicinal-marijuana users and connects them with cannabis products from licensed growers.
+It aims to be among a new breed of corporate go-betweens, a "total health" provider that creates treatment plans for prospective medicinal-marijuana users and connects them with cannabis products from licensed growers.

 The fact that the business will not grow, sell or handle marijuana itself should not detract from the obvious irony of two former chief cops becoming cannabis middlemen.
 Both readily admit they were once outspoken about the dangers of the drug – and the politicians who would relax its prohibition.